SkylineCommunications/dataminer-docs/connector-help/connector_help/Singtel_ANTlabs_Tru_Auth_Radius.md

 uid: Connector_help_Singtel_ANTlabs_Tru_Auth_Radius
 ---

-Singtel ANTlabs Tru Auth Radius
+# Singtel ANTlabs Tru Auth Radius

 The ANTlabs Tru Auth Radius keeps track of the usage of the satellite network for each vessel.
 For each user, trend and alarm data are available, separated in DVEs.

 ## About

 The ANTlabs Tru Auth Radius driver makes it possible to monitor the usage of the satellite network.
-The data is located on an SFTP server, and is parsed by Dataminer.
+The data is located on an SFTP server, and is parsed by DataMiner.
 Global statistics such as Auth and ACCT statistics are also available in the driver.

 ## Installation and configuration